 Sample Sequence of Courses

 The Master's in Speech Language Pathology is a lock-step program.
-All of our courses and program requirements are geared towards equipping you with the essential skills you'll need as a speech language pathologist.
+All of our courses and program requirements are geared towards equipping you with the core functions you'll need as a speech language pathologist.

 1st Year